alexgeraldlee/stat159-fall2016-project1/paper/sections/02-discussion.md

-of the file system at given points; this allows a user to not only store the process they took to build the project but also allows them to revert to an older version of the project, which may be necessary if the current version no longer works or the user made a fatal error in editing the files or their structure.
+of the file system at given points; this allows a user to not only store the process they took to build the project but also allows them to revert to an older version of the project, which may be necessary if the current version no longer works or if the user made a fatal error in editing the files or their structure.